PolibaX/SITL_Simulation_ROS2_XRCE/README.md

 In another terminal inside the container opened using **exec_SITL_ros2.sh** run XRCE:<br>
 `/root/scripts/start_dds.sh`
 ## Offboard mode
+### Build packages
+Inside the container in the /root/ros2_offboard folder there is a ros2 workspace, build it:
+`source /opt/ros/humble/setup.bash`<br>
+`colcon build --symlink-install`<br>

 ### Go Offboard
-Open Qground Control (necessary to use the drone as it wants a connection to the ground control station)<br>
+Open Qground Control in your host machine (necessary to use the drone as it wants a connection to the ground control station)<br>
 Source the ros2 workspace:<br>
 `cd /root/ros2_offboard`<br>
 `source install/setup.bash`<br>